davidgasquez/handbook/Data/Machine Learning.md

 These points are expanded with more details in courses like [Made With ML](https://madewithml.com/).

+## Tips
+- Use pre-commit hooks.
+Start with the basics — black, isort — then add pydocstyle, mypy, check-ast, ...
+- Version your data!
+Don’t overwrite raw datasets.

 ### Resources

 - [Applied ML in Production](https://madewithml.com/courses/applied-ml-in-production/).